The KonMari method of organizing in the USA

 The video shows the great progress we made together and yes, we did use the KonMari method.

-I don’t know any of my busy clients who could hire my team to do their whole house over the course of a few weeks.
+As far as her timeframe goes (2-6 months to go through your whole house), I don’t know any of our busy clients who could hire our team to declutter and organize their whole house over the course of a few weeks.
 And this not because of money, but because of time.

-For this video, we had 3-4 hours and we got through all of DeeDee’s clothes.
+For this video, we had 3-4 hours and we got through all of D.D’s clothes.
 She kept everything that sparked joy for her and said thank you to things she let go.
 Her decisions were swift and easy and the results were remarkable.
+Go D.D!

 An unexpected treat from this session was having the news crew get to experience a closet organization first-hand.
 They had never seen an organizer at work (most people haven’t) and they were fascinated and inspired.
 I felt a little bit like a hero, I can’t lie.